Preview Our 16 Latest Bond Picks

 Source: FINRA TRACE data

-That said, we saw the market impact in Case Study 3 as well as one other recently recommended BondSavvy bond cause doubt among investors, which curtailed trading activity in these bonds.
+That said, we saw the market impact in Case Study 3 as well as one other recently recommended Bondsavvy bond cause doubt among investors, which curtailed trading activity in these bonds.
 We believe it only takes one or two bad experiences to turn investors off from investing in individual corporate bonds, which is why we take the issue shown in Case Study 3 so seriously.
-In addition, BondSavvy is still in its early innings.
-Very soon, we could see a day where the market needs to absorb hundreds or even thousands of BondSavvy-subscriber orders in one corporate bond CUSIP over 1-2 hours.
+In addition, Bondsavvy is still in its early innings.
+Very soon, we could see a day where the market needs to absorb significantly more Bondsavvy-subscriber orders in one corporate bond CUSIP.
 To put the power of corporate bonds into the hands of every investor, we need to plan for this day.

-To help resolve the problem seen in Case Study 3 where our recommendation drove a material, immediate increase in the recommended bond's price, BondSavvy is taking a number of steps, which include:
+To help resolve the problem seen in Case Study 3 where our recommendation drove a material, immediate increase in the recommended bond's price, Bondsavvy has taken several steps to limit its market impact.
+These include but are not limited to:

-2. When possible, recommend multiple CUSIPs of the same issuer, a practice we began during the March 26, 2020 edition of The Bondcast
+2. When possible, recommending multiple CUSIPs of the same issuer, a practice we began during the March 26, 2020 edition of The Bondcast

-4. BondSavvy founder Steve Shaw will not act upon any BondSavvy recommendation until at least three hours into the trading day immediately following any new buy/sell recommendation
+3. Bondsavvy founder Steve Shaw not acting upon any Bondsavvy recommendation until at least two trading days immediately following any new buy/sell recommendation

 Over time, we will evaluate how these initiatives limit the market impact of our bond recommendations and, if needed, we will consider additional efforts to ensure our subscribers can purchase and sell bonds at or near the recommended price.